adonisjs/legacy-docs/3.0/views.md

 ## Defining Globals

 Globals are available to all the views.
-AdonisJs ships with some pre-defined globals and some are defined by other modules/providers.
+AdonisJs ships with some predefined globals and some are defined by other modules/providers.

 Make use of `app/Listeners/Http.js` file to define your own globals.

 ##### app/Listeners/Http.js
 ```javascript
 Http.onStart = function () {

   const View = use('View')
   View.global('time', new Date().getTime())